-- 1. State your internal response; thought/feelings.
+- 1. State your internal response; your thoughts or feelings.
 Note your intended purposes or goal in responding. - 2.
 Identify the underlying personal belief for the response. - 3.
-Identify the communication skill used and the underlying concept that supports the use of the skill.

-- 4. Judge the effectiveness of the response. - 5.
+Identify the communication skill used and the underlying concept that supports the use of the skill. - 4.
+Judge the effectiveness of the response. - 5.
 Reformulate the response as necessary.